Listing 5 of the best road trips from Queenstown, and detailing the top things to do in each destination!

 Google Maps will tell you that the drive from Queenstown to Glenorchy generally takes 40 minutes to complete.
 However, given how compelling the scenery is, don’t be surprised if it takes you two or three times as long as that!
 In saying that, if you only have 24 hours in Queenstown, you could squeeze in a drive to Glenorchy!

-Along the way, you can stop at plenty of stunning viewpoints and remote beaches, where you can take Insta-worthy photos and generally immerse yourself in its collective beauty.
+Along the way, you can stop at plenty of stunning viewpoints and remote beaches, where you can take Insta-worthy photos and generally immerse yourself in the natural beauty.
+One of the best viewpoints along the drive is Bennett’s Bluff, but, we also recommend stopping for an hour or so at Bob’s Cove.

 Glenorchy is another place in New Zealand you might recognize from the Lord of the Rings movies.
+Most recognizable is probably Isengard Lookout which is in the Dart Valley.
 In fact, you can even sign up for a Lord of the Rings Locations Tour if you’re a fan of the film franchise.

 You can also take a jet boat ride or go for a swim in the lake in the summer.
 However, if you happen to time your visit during the winter months, you should definitely wrap up warm.
 The wind of the water can be bracing to say the least.